hyperledger/indy-node/docs/Sovrin_Running_Locally.md

 ## Run Getting Started guide

-At this point, you can follow the [Getting Started](https://github.com/hyperledger/indy-node/blob/master/getting-started.md) guide up to the point of Applying for a Job.
+At this point, you can follow the Getting Started guide from [Using Sovrin CLI](https://github.com/hyperledger/indy-node/blob/master/getting-started.md#using-the-sovrin-cli).
 I recommend you use a seperate Sovrin CLI instance for this.

 Here are the resulting commands ready to copy/paste:

 ```